shadow of a girl on a swing

-My work has been published in Business Insider, Esperanza Magazine, The Huffington Post, CrosingGenres, Human Parts, and more.
-My essay, I Was A Zionist Until I Fell In Love was selected as a Medium Story That Defined 2021, and Microdosing, Mastodon, and Jonah Hill was chosen for the Medium 2022 Year In Review.
-I have written screenplays for film and television, including co-creating and co-writing Emmy winning Sneakerella on Disney+.
+I’ve been published in Business Insider, Esperanza Magazine, The Huffington Post, CrossingGenres, and Human Parts.
+My essay I Was A Zionist Until I Fell In Love was named a Medium Story That Defined 2021, and Microdosing, Mastodon, and Jonah Hill was selected for Medium’s 2022 Year in Review.

 • black and white photo vase on window with book